n2pakbong/n2pakbong.github.io/_pages/research.md

 ## Research interests

 I am mostly interested in [Statistical Learning Theory](https://en.wikipedia.org/wiki/Statistical_learning_theory) and applying it to obtain mathematical guarantees (convergence rates, error bounds...) for Machine Learning-based solutions of PDEs arising from the study of rare events, such as computation of [equilibrium distributions](https://en.wikipedia.org/wiki/Fokker%E2%80%93Planck_equation), [first exit times](https://en.wikipedia.org/wiki/Narrow_escape_problem) or [committor functions](https://link.springer.com/article/10.1007/s10955-005-9003-9).
-These types of problems often come with a lot of mathematical structure, which in turn can be exploited to design algorithms with remarkably improved guarantees.
+These types of problems often come with a lot of mathematical structure, which in turn can be exploited to design algorithms with improved guarantees when compared to baselines.